openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Michal Marek: Another openSUSE kernel git repo](http://lizards.opensuse.org/2010/09/14/another-opensuse-kernel-git-repo/)

 "The mirror of the openSUSE kernel-source repository has been around for several months already, now there is something new: A repository that is actually usable :-) .
 The current kernel-source repository is a series of patches managed in git, which has some upsides, like the ability to easily cherry-pick a patch and port it to a different branch or send it upstream.
 But it is quite painful if you want to work with the code itself and not with patch files.
-A task as simple as determining if drivers/â€¦/foo.c in openSUSE-11.3 has or does not have a certain change requires checking out the branch and running the sequence-patch script to be able to look at the file.
-If you need to know when was the file changed, you have to run â€˜quilt patches <file>â€™ to find out what patches touched the file and then ask git about the history of these patches.
+A task as simple as determining if drivers/…/foo.c in openSUSE-11.3 has or does not have a certain change requires checking out the branch and running the sequence-patch script to be able to look at the file.
+If you need to know when was the file changed, you have to run ‘quilt patches <file>’ to find out what patches touched the file and then ask git about the history of these patches.
 Neither convenient nor efficient.
-Thatâ€™s why we have a second repository, that contains the mainline tree with all the suse patches applied.
-Itâ€™s located at [http://gitorious.org/opensuse/kernel](http://gitorious.org/opensuse/kernel), the clone url is git://gitorious.org/opensuse/kernel.git."
+That’s why we have a second repository, that contains the mainline tree with all the suse patches applied.
+It’s located at [http://gitorious.org/opensuse/kernel](http://gitorious.org/opensuse/kernel), the clone url is git://gitorious.org/opensuse/kernel.git."

 ####  [Duncan Mac-Vicar: The future of KDE instant messaging is happening now](http://duncan.mac-vicar.com/blog/archives/771#utm_source=feed&utm_medium=feed&utm_campaign=feed)